Patient and public involvement in research

 We support researchers with patient and public involvement (PPI) by providing training, advice and signposting to further resources.
 For more information on sources of help see the links to the right.

 As part of the BRC’s commitment to PPI in research, we offer a consultancy service to help researchers design, develop and deliver PPI plans and activities for their research.
-Contact Dr Erin Walker firstname.lastname@example.org, PPI manager, for an appointment for bespoke PPI advice.
+Contact the PPI team firstname.lastname@example.org for an appointment for bespoke PPI advice.

 Why involve patients or the public in research?